Find Affordable College Courses

 Nashville, TN

-Our 2023 rankings named Vanderbilt University the most popular school in Tennessee for electrical engineering students working on their master’s degree.
+Our analysis found Vanderbilt University to be the most popular school for electrical engineering students who want to pursue a master’s degree in Tennessee.
 Located in the city of Nashville, Vanderbilt is a private not-for-profit college with a large student population.

 About 33% of the students majoring in EE at the school are women while 67% are male.

 You’ll be in good company if you decide to attend Tennessee Technological University.
 It ranked #3 on our 2023 Most Popular Electrical Engineering Master’s Degree Schools in Tennessee list.
-Located in the town of Cookeville, Tennessee Tech University is a public school with a moderately-sized student population.
+Located in the remote town of Cookeville, Tennessee Tech University is a public college with a medium-sized student population.

 Women make up 14% of the EE majors at the school.